Listen to this article

 - Brilliance (4-6 kHz): Sibilance in speech, cymbal shimmer, string harmonics

-- Air (6-20 kHz): The highest harmonics that give instruments their realistic quality, room ambience, and the sizzle of hi-hats
+- Air (6-20 kHz): The highest harmonics that give instruments their realistic quality, room ambience, hi-hat sizzle

 Musical Note Frequencies